spectrono/drl_p1_navigation/Report.md

 - *Experience Replay* is used to collect experiences during training and replay them for adapting the underlying weights of the neural net.
 This helps to break the correlation between consecutive samples.
 - "Soft Update" to train the agent while maintaining a local and a target network.
 The local network is constantly updated via the experiences from the replay buffer.
 The target network is a copy of that local framework but is less frequently updated.
 This way, the Q-Value updates are less correlated with the current Q-value estimate, which stabilized the training and makes it more likeley to correlate.

+The implementation is given in the file *dqn_agent.py* alongside detailed comments on the code.
+The agent and it's environment is controlled via the provided *navigation.ipynb* jupyter notebook.

 ## Chosen hyperparameters

 ## Architecture of the neural network